mastodon/documentation/content/en/user/profile.md

 ### Bio {#bio}

 Your bio is a short description of yourself that is displayed as a note on your profile.
 You can set a bio of up to 500 characters by default.
+All links are counted as 23 characters, no matter how long they actually are, so there is no need to use a link shortener to save characters.
+In fact, using a link shortener is actively discouraged.

 ### Avatar {#avatar}